vand3rlinden/vand3rlinden.github.io/content/post/mdo-hardening-dkim-dmarc-config.md

 Example of the NDR:
 ![IMAGE](/images/mdo-hardening-dkim-dmarc-config/mdo-hardening-dkim-dmarc-config3.png)

 > CAUTION: The outlined approach may lead to false positives due to EOP’s implicit authentication techniques.
-However, in **my personal opinion**, DMARC failures should always be rejected before reaching a user’s inbox.
+However, **my personal opinion**, DMARC failures should always be rejected before reaching a user’s inbox.
 It’s the sender’s responsibility to ensure proper outbound authentication.
 Non-compliant DMARC emails should be treated as suspicious, even if they pass advanced checks.
-This method also catches emails that have not been flagged as Spoof by Spoof Intelligence (that has the [honor DMARC policy](https://vand3rlinden.com/post/mdo-anti-phishing-policies/#configure-anti-phishing-policies-and-best-practices) configured to reject) despite failed authentication, as they’ll now be handled by the proposed mail flow rule to reject.
+This method also catches emails that have not been detected as Spoof by Spoof Intelligence (that has the [honor DMARC policy](https://vand3rlinden.com/post/mdo-anti-phishing-policies/#configure-anti-phishing-policies-and-best-practices) configured to reject) despite failed authentication, as they’ll now be handled by the proposed mail flow rule to reject.

 ## To summerize
 DKIM rotation ensures that even if a key is compromised, it will become obsolete after a period of time, limiting the window of vulnerability.
 Setting up DMARC for the MOERA domain is critical to protect against email fraud targeting this domain, and by preventing inbound DMARC failures with the oreject override action from reaching user inboxes, you will harden your DKIM and DMARC configuration in Microsoft 365.